crate/crate/docs/admin/snapshots.rst

     cr> REFRESH TABLE parted_table;
     REFRESH OK, 2 rows affected (... sec)

-Even single partition of :ref:`partitioned_tables` can be selected for backup.
+Even single partition of :ref:`partitioned-tables` can be selected for backup.
 This is especially useful if old partitions need to be deleted but it should be possible to restore them if needed::